hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/angular-apollo/tutorial-site/content/realtime-feed/2-sync-todo.md

 +          this.olderTodosAvailable = false;
 +        }
 +      }
-+      console.log('got something old todos', data);
++      console.log('got data', data);
 +    },(error) => {
 +      console.log('there was an error sending the query', error);
 +    });
 }
 ```

-We are defining a query to fetch older public todos and making a `client.query` call to get the data from the database.
+We are defining a query to fetch older public todos and making a `apollo.watchQuery` call to get the data from the database.
 Once we get the data, we update the `todos` state to re-render the UI with the available list of public todos.

 Now try adding a new todo to the public feed and you will see the notification appearing saying that a new task has arrived.